idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 **Excel | CSV/TSV | Tab-delimited TXT**

-Some simple glossary formats such as Excel files, CSV/TSV (Comma-separated values/Tab-separated values) files and tab-delimited text files may be all you need for your terminology management and terminology exchange needs.
+Some simple glossary formats such as Excel files, CSV/TSV (Comma-separated values/Tab-separated values) files and tab-delimited text files may be all you need for your terminology management and glossary exchange needs.

 Excel and CSV/TSV files can simply be edited in office applications such as [Microsoft Excel](https://support.office.com/en-us/article/import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba?ui=en-US&rs=en-US&ad=US), [LibreOffice Calc](https://help.libreoffice.org/Calc/Importing_and_Exporting_CSV_Files) (superior CSV/TSV handling compared to Excel).
 [Ron's Editor](https://www.ronsplace.eu/Products/RonsEditor), an excellent dedicated CSV editor with professional features (Feee/Lite and Pro versions available, with a 30-day trial) is Windows-only, but can be used with Wine after installing .Net Framework 4.5.2.